 You can also get help from the MyCare Ohio Ombudsman.
 The MyCare Ohio Ombudsman is an ombudsman program that can help you resolve issues that you might have with our plan.
 They can help you file a complaint or an appeal with our plan.
-See Chapter 2, Section H, page 25 for more information on ombudsman programs.
+Refer to Chapter 2, Section H, page 26 for more information on ombudsman programs.